marklar/fowles/README.md

 ## Running Fowles

+Fowles is a software "client".
+You may run one instance of Fowles or multiple.
+Each must know where (i.e. which host and port) to find your "server" processes mentioned above.

-Fowles runs as a service.
-Whether it takes input from flat files or from a producer client, it doesn't have any notion of being done with its work.
+Fowles has no notion of being "done" with its queue of work.
+It just waits for more.
 When you think it's done, Ctrl-C it.

 At the moment, there are three different versions of Fowles, depending on whether you want to fetch by videoIds, or search by query, or